 Events can drive additional revenue to a given area and bring publicity that piques the interest of those outside the community, further increasing year-round tourism.

 Accurately measuring the actual impact of such events can be challenging, as often measured across many metrics.
-Analyzing where visitors came from, how long they stayed, and where they went after the event can show the true ripple effects of tourism.
+Analyzing where visitors came from, how long they stayed, and which other businesses they visited after the event can show the true ripple effects of tourism.
 This information can help city officials plan marketing efforts for future events.
 Additionally, city councils can show these data-driven success stories to stakeholders such as event sponsors, advertisers, donors, and local organizations.

 Learn more about how to drive economic success in your community.